mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 The project that I hope to focus on for a large portion of year three is [WanderJest](https://wanderjest.com), a website I launched in January.

-TODO: WanderJest screenshot
+{{< img src="wanderjest-feb-2020.jpg" alt="Screenshot of WanderJest website" maxWidth="600px" caption="[WanderJest](https://wanderjest.com) is a resource for finding live comedy shows." hasBorder="true" >}}

-WanderJest is a resource for comedy performers and their fans.
-Comedy show listings are currently scattered amongst Facebook groups, comedy club websites, and ticket sellers like TicketMaster or EventBrite.
-My hope is for WanderJest to unify these disparate event listings and make it easier for performers to attract audiences.
+It can be difficult to find local comedy shows, as listings are scattered amongst Facebook groups, comedy club websites, and ticket sellers like TicketMaster or Eventbrite.
+My hope is for WanderJest to unify these disparate sources, making it easier for performers to attract audiences.
 Basically, <a href="https://bandsintown.com" rel="nofollow">Bandsintown</a>, but for comedy.

 I'm piloting it in my home area of Western Mass, but I'll be expanding it to other areas soon.